Nice Côte d'Azur International Airport, one of the busiest airports in France, is expanding Terminal Two to offer improved services…

-New York's Syracuse Hancock International Airport is set for a major renovation, which will transform the 55-year old airport into a state-of-the-art transportation hub.
+Syracuse Hancock International Airport in New York, US, underwent a major renovation, which transformed the 55-year old airport into a state-of-the-art transportation hub.

 Located in the heart of the Central New York (CNY) region, the airport serves more than one million passengers a year.